Minimising surface-code failures using a color-code decoder: Discussion

 In conclusion, we demonstrated a method to reduce the logical error rate of the surface code under depolarising errors.
 This was done by first outlining a mapping from the surface to the color code.
 We then showed that this noise model on the surface code can be mapped onto a set of two-qubit bit-flip errors on the color code.
 Subsequently, we constructed a unified lattice in the form of a punctured torus, for use under a minimum-weight perfect matching decoder to correct high-weight errors.
 To evaluate the performance of our decoder we analytically and numerically investigated the logical failure rates at low physical error rates and verified their agreement.
 For even code distances, our unified decoder achieves a least-weight correction for all weight $d/2$ depolarising errors on the surface code.
 We also demonstrated an exponential suppression in the logical error rate for the color code under independent and identically distributed bit-flip noise, extending the work in Ref.~\cite{sahay2022decoder} to the square-octagonal color code with boundaries.

 It will be interesting to determine how the performance of our decoder compares to other practical decoders that are designed to account for depolarising noise, both in terms of error-correction performance and runtime.
-For instance, both iterative~\cite{Delfosse2014a, fowler2013optimal} and belief-matching decoders~\cite{higgott2022fragile} have been proposed to augment matching decoders with the ability to take advantage of correlations between the syndromes measured by the star and plaquette operators.
+For instance, both iterative~\cite{delfosse2014decoding, fowler2013optimal} and belief-matching decoders~\cite{higgott2023improved} have been proposed to augment matching decoders with the ability to take advantage of correlations between the syndromes measured by the star and plaquette operators.
 To complete such a comparison, it will first be necessary to determine the performance of other decoding algorithms in the limit of low error rate.
-Of course, the matching decoder we have presented here is compatible with other decoding techniques such as belief-matching.
-It may be interesting to design versatile decoders for other codes by adapting these techniques.
+Of course, the matching decoder we have presented here is compatible with other decoding techniques such as belief-matching and two-stage decoding \cite{criger2018multi, roffe2023bias}, at the cost of added computational complexity, and it may be interesting to design versatile decoders for other codes by adapting these techniques.
+However, it is important to note that our decoder only requires a single invocation of an MWPM decoder to address Pauli correlations.
+As a result, it benefits from the expected linear time complexity of MWPM \cite{higgott2023sparse}, with only a constant factor increase of 4 in the size of the matching graph.
 One could also readily combine our decoder with fast decoders such as union-find~\cite{Delfosse2021almostlineartime, chan2023strictly, griffiths2023unionfind} or weighted union-find~\cite{Huang2020} to improve its runtime.
-Of course, we can also generalise our versatile matching decoder to deal with non-trivial syndrome correlations that occur in fault-tolerant error correction~\cite{wang2003confinement, Raussendorf2005long, Fowler12surface}, and may be adapated for use in other variations of the surface code with boundaries such as Floquet codes~\cite{Haah2022boundarieshoneycomb, kesselring2022anyon}.
+We note that we can also generalise our versatile matching decoder to deal with non-trivial syndrome correlations that occur in fault-tolerant error correction~\cite{wang2003confinement, Raussendorf2005long, Fowler12surface}, and may be adapted for use in other variations of the surface code with boundaries such as Floquet codes~\cite{Haah2022boundarieshoneycomb, kesselring2022anyon}.
 One might also explore generalising our decoding method to surface codes with alternative topologies, or perhaps using other color code symmetries.
 Both of these directions are discussed in Appendix~F of Ref.~\cite{sahay2022decoder}.